valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 Journal Club Rotation:
 Aloka, Pradip, Shikshya, Sara, Kabita, Jaya, Dipesh, Oriana, Logan, Omar

+- May 15, 2026
+  To be decided
+  Individual Meetings: Oriana, Logan, Aloka, Shikshya

+- May 8, 2026
+  To be decided
+  Individual Meetings: Jaya, Sara, Kabita, Dipesh

+- May 1, 2026
+  To be decided
+  Individual Meetings: Oriana, Logan, Aloka, Shikshya

+- April 24, 2026
+  To be decided
+  Individual Meetings: Jaya, Sara, Kabita, Dipesh

+- April 17, 2026
+  To be decided
+  Individual Meetings: Oriana, Logan, Aloka, Shikshya

+- April 8, 2026 (on Wednesday at 11 am to 1 pm)
+  To be decided
+  Individual Meetings: Jaya, Sara, Kabita, Dipesh (Thursday meetings moved to other days)

+- April 3, 2026
+  To be decided
+  Individual Meetings: Oriana, Logan, Aloka, Shikshya

+- March 27, 2026
+  To be decided
+  Individual Meetings: Jaya, Sara, Kabita, Dipesh  (All meeting moved to Friday, March 27 or other days)

+- March 20, 2026
+  To be decided
+  Individual Meetings: Oriana, Logan, Aloka, Shikshya

+- March 13, 2026
+  No group meeting -- UNT Spring break
+  No individual meetings

+- March 6, 2026
+  To be decided
+  Individual Meetings: Jaya, Sara, Kabita, Dipesh

+- February 27, 2026
+  To be decided
+  Individual Meetings: Oriana, Logan, Aloka, Shikshya

 - February 20, 2026
   Discussions about PhD studies and expectations
   Individual Meetings: Jaya, Sara, Kabita, Dipesh